-The 2018 D&I Short Course will take place November 1 – 2 in Dejope Hall on the University of Wisconsin-Madison campus.
-This year’s Short Course will provide a forum for researchers and community stakeholders to explore the emerging field of dissemination and implementation science through the lens of health equity with national and local experts.
+The 2018 D&I Short Course took place November 1 – 2 in Dejope Hall on the University of Wisconsin-Madison campus.
+The Short Course provided a forum for researchers and community stakeholders to explore the emerging field of dissemination and implementation science through the lens of health equity with national and local experts.

-The course will include interactive sessions that navigate the steps from concept, design, adaptation, and implementation in practice.
+The course included interactive sessions that navigate the steps from concept, design, adaptation, and implementation in practice.

 Save the Date flyer (PDF)

-In addition to UW-Madison faculty, Russ Glasglow and Leopoldo Cabassa, nationally recognized researchers in D&I Science and Health Equity, will be visiting faculty for the course (listed below).
+In addition to UW-Madison faculty, Russ Glasglow and Leopoldo Cabassa, nationally recognized researchers in D&I Science and Health Equity, were visiting faculty for the course (listed below).

 Please bookmark this page and/or sign up for our newsletter for any updates for registration or agenda information.

 If you were unable to attend last year’s Short Course or you would like to revisit the sessions/materials.

 Click Here for 2017 Short Course materials, including photos, videos, presentation slides, etc.

 - UW-Madison Faculty

 - Small Group Sessions